 - Long and frequent contractions, you probably won’t be able to speak during one.

 - Usually 45 – 60 seconds in length – and most women contract at least every 5 minutes.

 - Shakiness, chills and/ or sweats caused by a sudden surge in hormones.

 - Nausea or being sick, as the body clears its digestive system (again you might have low blood pressure so ask about this if you are vomiting with each contraction).

 - Tightness in the throat and chest area.

 Strong pressure in the lower back and rectum feeling like you need a poo.

 When you’ve reached active labour – call the hospital or midwife.

 Packing your hospital bag

-Do this in advance – so when you really are in labour, and if you’re heading off to the hospital, you can just pick it up and go!
-Mum, Melissa, gives some advice on what to pack…
+Do this in advance – so when you really are in labour, and if you’re heading off to the hospital, you can just pick it up (along with your notes) and go!
+Mum, Melissa, gives some advice on what to pack in the following video.